By Peter Cleary

 Step 5: Learn from the best

-Whether you work for a large company with thousands of employees around the world, or own a small business with four employees, the principles of building a great workplace remain the same.
+Whether you work for a large company with thousands of employees around the world or own a small business with four employees, the principles of building a great workplace culture remain the same.
 They apply to a workplace of any size or industry.

-Finally, a personal inspiration that has kept me determined in building my dream work place is my Dad and his life philosophy.
-He was not a complicated bloke but he taught my brothers and sisters and I to always try to leave a place better then when you first found it.
-A simple concept, but one that takes great character to live out.
+Finally, a personal inspiration that has kept me determined in building my dream workplace is my Dad and his life philosophy.
+He was not a complicated bloke but he taught my brothers and sisters and me to always try to leave a place better than when you first found it.
+A simple concept, but one that takes the great character to live out.